atmcgrath/upenn-accessible-spaces-dynamic-report/Example.md

 - Braille/tactile signage: There *is* Braille/tactile signage: The bathrooms have Braille signs however they are at standing eye level.
 Other doors do not seem to have

+- Inaccessible spaces: There *is* Inaccessible spaces: Building has a number of steps, and a few areas surrounded by steps such as the 37th street entrance.
+Other locations such as the theaters can be reached by elevator on request.

 ### Building Features

 - There are 4 floors in the building.